 - Properties of matter under extreme conditions such as in the Early Universe or compact star matter

-- Physics beyond the Standard Model and the orgin of mass as a result of strong interactions
+- Physics beyond the Standard Model and the origin of mass as a result of strong interactions

-Quantum Field Theory in external fields (Heinzl, Ilderton, King)
+Quantum Field Theory in external fields (Edwards, Heinzl, King)

 QED is one of the most successful theories of the natural world, having been tested to one part in a billion.
 However, such precise tests have mainly been performed in the well-understood perturbative regime, dominated by few-particle interactions.
 When the density of particles is made high, though, then arbitrarily large numbers can interact with equal influence, which takes us to a non-perturbative regime.
 Such a situation may be realised by in the presence of ultra-strong electromagnetic fields.